 Art-of-Living for dogs and handlers,

-Online Workshop: Art-of-Living for dogs and handlers
+Recording of the webinar: Art-of-Living for dogs and handlers

 The art-of-living is a concept that can be assigned to the positive psychology.
 It is based on strategies to lead a happy and fulfilled life.
 The concept includes 17 different components which can be trained.
 Jessy and Sam have adapted the concept from humans to dogs.
 They have developed a holistic and science-based programme including several exercises to improve happiness and well-being for dogs AND handlers.
 For the online workshop, the two will tell their story of how they have brought the art-of-living concept into the dog world and we will train several strategies together.
 For example, you can discover how you can influence yourself as well as your dog being calm in difficult situations.
 You will find out about your own strengths and virtues and how to use them in daily life.
 You will improve your sleep and train your positive attitude towards life.
 And there will be many more topics we will work on together!! ♥